Localization and splitting of a quantum droplet with a potential defect: Introduction

 Droplets in bosonic mixtures exhibit a constant flat-top density~\cite{tylutki2020collective} for increasing atom number manifesting their inherent surface tension and incompressibility~\cite{petrov2015quantum,luo2021new,Ancilotto_tension}.
 They may also assemble in mixed droplet-gas configurations under intracomponent interaction or particle imbalance~\cite{Flynn_harm,pelayo2025droplet}.
 Droplets are many-body self-bound states, that can break apart when subject to large perturbations (self-evaporation)~\cite{Ferioli_evaporation,fort2021self}, and suffer three-body losses~\cite{semeghini2018self} obstructing their long time observation.
 Several properties of these exotic phases-of-matter have been recently unveiled such as their capability to accommodate nonlinear solitary waves~\cite{edmonds2023dark,katsimiga2023solitary} and vortical patterns~\cite{tengstrand2019rotating,li2018two,Bougas_vortex_drops}, prevent transverse destabilization of kink structures~\cite{Mistakidis_kinkdrop}, quasi-elastic collisional features~\cite{ferioli2019collisions} and triggering of modulational instability~\cite{mithun2020modulational,otajonov2022modulational}.

 On the other hand, the immersion of impurity atoms into droplets can bring forth additional mechanisms including self-localization of the impurity~\cite{abdullaev2020bosonic,Bighin_localization}, hybrid droplet-impurity modes~\cite{Sinha_imp_drop}, tunability of the dipolar bound state character~\cite{wenzel2018fermionic}, and mediated impurity interactions from the droplet~\cite{pelayo_BF_drops}.
 The impact of a heavy impurity on its host bosonic droplet remains, however, elusive.
 As demonstrated in repulsive Bose gases~\cite{Campbell,brauneis2022artificial}, the heavy impurity can be well approximated by an external potential barrier, an approach we also adopt in this work.
 In this context, a repulsive barrier dragged through the droplet has been used recently to dynamically generate defects like solitary waves and vortices~\cite{Saqlain,dos2025supersonic}, a well-established protocol in repulsive Bose gases~\cite{Engels_obstacle,Hakim,Rodrigues,Katsimiga_obst} but with an amended local speed of sound.
-Additionally, the transmission and reflection properties of droplets passing through an attractive localized potential well have been reported~\cite{debnath2023interaction}.
+Additionally, the tunneling dynamics of droplets in a double-well potential have been discussed~\cite{Abdullaev_DW,Wysocki_DW} as well as the transmission and reflection properties of droplets passing through a potential well have been reported~\cite{debnath2023interaction}.